The Chantry is a Grade II listed building in the Colchester local planning authority area, England. First listed on 7 October 2013. House.

 Description

-INTERIOR Not inspected but the sales particulars of 2011 describe the building as having 5 polite rooms and a staircase hall on the ground floor and six bedrooms on the first floor.
-The plan-form is largely intact.
-The interior retains a plaster vaulted hall with shallow arches and, it is said, an historic staircase and many contemporary fittings including fireplaces with rosette motifs and shutters to some of the French windows.
+The interior has not been inspected, but sales particulars from 2011 describe it as having five polite rooms and a staircase hall on the ground floor, along with six bedrooms on the first floor.
+The plan-form remains largely intact.
+The interior features a plaster vaulted hall with shallow arches, an historic staircase, and many contemporary fittings, including fireplaces with rosette motifs and shutters on some of the French windows.

 Matched applications, energy data and sale records are assembled automatically and may contain errors.
 Flag incorrect data.